fishcus/KAP-manual/en/model/multi_partition.en.md

 - Basic Concept: the partition column includes the time partition column and multi-partition column.
 Regarding to multi-partition column, Kyligence Enterprise currently supports to add only one partition (Primary Partition).
 - Common Concepts:
   - Time Partition Column: supports date or finer granularity time partition.
-The supported data types include time (time/date/datetime) and integer (integer/tinyint/smallint/bigint/int4/long8).
+The supported data types include time (time / date / datetime) , integer (integer / tinyint / smallint / bigint / int4 / long8) , and string (varchar / string);
   - Multi-Partition Column: the partition dimension except for Time Partition Column.
 Currently, adding one partition (Primary Partition) is allowed.
-The supported data types include integer (long/short/int/integer) or string (string/char/varchar);
+The supported data types include integer (long / short / int / integer) or string (string / char / varchar);
   - Partition value: the specific value in the primary partition column when being built.
 The segment is often built incrementally on the partition value.

 ### Basic Usage